Sexual abuse changes lives.

 - abuse suffered as a child (perpetrated by someone who is in a position of responsibility and trust)

-- abuse suffered as a child within organisations such as sporting clubs and youth groups
+- abuse suffered as a child within organisations such as sporting clubs, youth groups and religious establishments

 - abuse suffered within the family